jozic/daodecode/source/_posts/2014-09-06-redis-lua-tips.markdown

 -------------------------------------

 Redis gives us [sorted sets](http://redis.io/commands#sorted_set) where we can add members along with scores associated with the members.
-If you [ZADD](http://redis.io/commands/zadd) a member which already exists in the set its score will be overwritten.
+If you [ZADD](http://redis.io/commands/zadd) a member which already exists in the set its score is overwritten.
 It could happen that you may want to add a member only once.
 The easy way is to check if member doesn't exist with [ZSCORE](http://redis.io/commands/zscore) command.
-But those two commands are not atomic and [races](http://en.wikipedia.org/wiki/Race_condition) are possible.
+But running those two commands is not an atomic action and [races](http://en.wikipedia.org/wiki/Race_condition) are possible.
 Lua is here again:

 ``` lua
 if not redis.call('ZSCORE', KEYS[1], ARGV[1])